Death of Mohamud Mohammed Hassan: Reactions

 The First Minister of Wales Mark Drakeford said that reports of Hassan's death were "deeply concerning and that the circumstances of his death "must be properly investigated" and that "Our thoughts must be with the family of a young man who was... a fit and healthy individual".
 Referring to the IOPC, Drakeford said that "The first step in any inquiry will have to be to allow them to carry out their work.
 I absolutely expect that to be done rigorously, and with full and visible independence".
 The leader of Plaid Cymru, Adam Price, said that "Every effort should be made to seek the truth of what happened".

 Hundreds of protestors gathered at Cardiff Bay Police Station to protest his death on 12 January.
 Signs were held by protestors that read "Black Lives Matter" and the crowd chanted "no justice, no peace".
 Smokebombs and fireworks were thrown at police by protestors.
 The protestors demanded the release of CCTV footage of Hassan in custody.
 More than 150 protestors remained at Cardiff Bay Police Station on successive days.

-The lawyers Hillary Brown and Lee Jasper are assisting the Hassan family.
+The lawyers Hilary Brown and Lee Jasper are assisting the Hassan family.
 The pair had previously helped the family of Christopher Kapessa; his death had failed to be properly investigated by South Wales Police in July 2019.

 Dylan Moore wrote in a post for the Institute for Welsh Affairs that the media reporting of Hassan's death represented "the truly alarming weakness of the media...when considering a case like this" as the initial statement from South Wales Police was "regurgitated" and reported by media "unchallenged and without qualification" with "the testimony of eyewitnesses...given secondary or no importance".

 Bianca Ali was summoned by court for breaching COVID lockdown rules after allegedly organising a protest against Hassan's death that had more than 30 attendees.
 Ali is due to pay either a 500 fixed penalty fine or request a court hearing.
 Ali is one of the founders of Black Lives Matter Cardiff and Vale.

 30,000 people had signed a petition in the month that called the IOPC to release documents and CCTV footage detailing Hasan's death.